Download our simulations and software.

 Simulations and software

-Code developed by members of the Surrey astrophysics group:
+Code developed by our group members

-binary_c The binary_c and binary_grid codes together form a state-of-the-art software framework for the evolution of single and binary stars, nucleosynthesis studies and stellar population calculations.
+The binary_c and binary_grid codes together form a state-of-the-art software framework for the evolution of single and binary stars, nucleosynthesis studies and stellar population calculations.

-LIMEPY (Lowered Isothermal Model Explorer in PYthon) A python base code to solve a general class of lowered isothermal model, including Michie (1963)/King (1966) and Wilson (1975), including radial anisotropy and multi-mass systems (Gieles & Zocchi, ArXiv 1508.02120)
+LIMEPY is a python base code to solve a general class of lowered isothermal model, including Michie (1963) King (1966) and Wilson (1975), including radial anisotropy and multi-mass systems (Gieles and Zocchi, ArXiv 1508.02120)

-Window to the Stars a graphical user interface to the popular TWIN single/binary stellar evolution code, for novices, students and professional astrophysicists.
+Window to the Stars is a graphical user interface to the popular TWIN single/binary stellar evolution code, for novices, students and professional astrophysicists.
 It removes the drudgery associated with the traditional approach to running the code, while maintaining the power, output quality and flexibility a modern stellar evolutionist requires.
 It is currently being used for cutting edge research and interactive teaching.
 Virtualbox image.